Sensu0/Simon-Windows10/admin-templates.md

-This is simply a document featuring the code strings needed to have a script execute with admin rights automatically.
+# This is simply a document featuring the code strings needed to have a script execute with admin rights automatically.

-For CMD and Batch script:
+<h2>For CMD and Batch script:</h2>

+---

 @echo off
 :: BatchGotAdmin